If English is your first language and you could translate my old Italian text, please contact me.

 It's Andrzej's birthday.

-The poetic and
+The poetic and romantic

 Bariera/ Barrier (1966), the third installment of the saga (although this time the protagonist is unnamed and played by a different actor), completely abandoned social realism for grotesque surrealistic imagery and allegory,